Long Division

 Quotient | The result of division. | 18 |

-The division is one of the four basic mathematical operations, the other three being addition, subtraction, and multiplication.
+Division is one of the four basic mathematical operations, the other three being addition, subtraction, and multiplication.
 In arithmetic, long division is a standard division algorithm for dividing large numbers, breaking down a division problem into a series of easier steps.
+Let us learn about the steps that are followed in long division.

 Long Division Steps